Úrsula Micaela Morata: Death and cause for beatification

 After two years of painful illness, she died on 9 January 1703, at the age of 75.
 The fame of her sanctity and the social prestige she had acquired resulted in her body lying in state in the church for six days.
-The body remained incorrupt, warm and supple, for which reason it was not interred.
+The body remained incorrupt, warm and supple, for which reason it was not interred..
 In 1742, Juan Elías Gómez de Terán, Bishop of Orihuela, finding it still intact, ordered that it be placed in a coffer without being buried.
 Thus the body has been conserved until the present time, still remaining incorrupt and supple.

 Sister Ursula Micaela's reputation for sanctity led José de la Torre y Orumbella, Bishop of Orihuela-Alicante, to initiate an examination of her life and virtues in 1703 with a view to beatification.
 As a result of fires in the archives during the War of the Spanish Succession and the Spanish Civil War, the resulting documents were lost.
-However, her autobiography, 24 letters, and some other testimonies regarding her life survive.
 A diocesan inquiry for her beatification was opened by Rafael Palmero Ramos, Bishop of Orihuela-Alicante, on 11 October 2006 and concluded on 11 June 2009.